2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 After World War II, during the Nazi occupation, Lakkos’ prostitutes were transferred to a central hotel to attend to the needs of German soldiers.
 And, little by little, the district was abandoned.

 Today, and thanks to the Lakkos Project, the district has become a fantastic place to hang out.
 Many cafés and tavernas managed to preserve the local mystic atmosphere.
-Besides, the walls of many abandoned houses are a great canvas for local graffiti.
+Besides, the walls of many abandoned houses are a fantastic canvas for local graffiti.

 Stop in Lakkos for an afternoon appetizer and a glass of Cretan beer before heading back to town for dinner.